Qizhong-George-Guo/qizhong-guo/research/hydraulics-hydroinformatics.md

 # Hydraulics, Hydrology & Hydroinformatics

-Hydraulics, hydrology, and hydroinformatics form the analytical foundation for much of my work in stormwater, rivers, estuaries, and broader water systems.
-These topics address how water flows through natural and engineered environments, how hydrologic and hydraulic processes interact across scales, and how computational and data-informed tools support analysis, planning, and design.

-This theme links closely with other research areas, including urban stormwater, watershed processes, and estuarine and coastal dynamics, and contributes directly to integrated approaches such as the Green–Grey–Blue–Smart (GGBS) Framework.
+Hydraulics, hydrology, and hydroinformatics provide the analytical foundation for understanding water movement in natural and built environments.
+Work in this area examines how water flows through rivers, channels, stormwater systems, and estuarine networks; how hydrologic and hydraulic processes interact across scales; and how computational and data-informed tools support analysis, planning, and design.
+These topics connect directly to other research areas, including urban stormwater, watershed processes, and estuarine and coastal dynamics, and contribute to integrated approaches such as the Green–Grey–Blue–Intelligent (GGBI) Framework.

 ## Research Themes